chris-gibs/CardGameApp/README.md

 #### Edit Player details
 Allows user to edit player details if they have the password for that player or are the admin
 #### Delete Player
+Allows user with password access or admin to delete player from player list

 ### Leaderboard Features
 #### Display Leaderboard